emartech/pgarchive/Manual.md

 ### The wal_archive Subsystem

 This subsystem is a wrapper around pg_receivexlog streaming data from the upstream database to the wal_archive subdiretctory.
-There is also a cron job for data compression using gzip.
+There is also a cron job for data compression using gzip (See Cron Jobs).

-It may be started and stopped individually, but usually there is no need to since it is automatically started and stopped by the `container` commands.
-Status and log file viewers may be useful in case of problems.
+It may be started and stopped individually, but usually there is no need to since it is automatically started and stopped by the respective `container` commands.
+Status and log file viewing commands may be useful in case of problems.

+The `wal_archive du` command gives an overview of disk space used per day.

 ### The standby Subsystem

 This subsystem is wraps a minimal PostgreSQL standby instance, which is fed completed WAL segments from the wal_archive via `restore_command`.

-It may be started and stopped individually, but usually there is no need to since it is automatically started and stopped by the `container` commands.
-Status and log file viewers may be useful in case of problems.
+It may be started and stopped individually, but usually there is no need to since it is automatically started and stopped by the respective `container` commands.
+Status and log file viewing commands may be useful in case of problems.

 ### Manage Snapshots

+#### `snapshot list`

 Snapshots are automatically named after their latest contained checkpoint time, formatted in a fixed way as ISO timestamp in UTC.
-Available snapshots can be listed.
+Available snapshots can be listed using the `snapshot list` command.
 After `container init` there is already a first initial snapshot:

 ```
 $ pgarchive snapshot list
 2016-04-04T16:31:30Z
 ```

+#### `snapshot create` and `delete`

-Snapshots can be created and deleted on demand with the `snapshot create` and `snapshot delete` commands.
+Snapshots may be created and deleted explicitly with the `snapshot create` and `snapshot delete` commands.
 Due to the naming policy some time needs to pass (and there needs to be some activity in the upstream DB) to create a new snapshot:

 ```
 $ pgarchive snapshot create